Medically reviewed by Drugs.com. Last updated on May 22, 2020.

 Your doctor will gently insert an instrument called a speculum into your vagina.
-The speculum holds the walls of the vagina apart so that your doctor can easily see your cervix.
+The speculum holds the vaginal walls apart so that your doctor can easily see your cervix.
 Inserting the speculum may cause a sensation of pressure in your pelvic area.
 Sometimes the speculum feels cold when it's first inserted.

-Then your doctor will take samples of your cervical cells using a soft brush and a flat scraping device called a spatula.
+Your doctor will then take samples of your cervical cells using a soft brush and a flat scraping device called a spatula.
 This doesn't hurt, and you may not even feel the sample being taken.

 After the procedure

 After your test, you can go about your normal daily activities without any restrictions.
 Ask your doctor about when you can expect to receive your test results.

 In a Pap test, your doctor uses a vaginal speculum to hold your vaginal walls apart and to see the cervix.
 Next, a sample of cells from your cervix is collected using a small cone-shaped brush and a tiny plastic spatula (1 and 2).
 Your doctor then rinses the brush and spatula in a liquid-filled vial (3) and sends the vial to a laboratory for testing.

 Results from your HPV test will come back as either positive or negative.